SCHOLARSHIP OF PEDAGOGY AND APPLICATION OF RESEARCH KNOWLEDGE - ENGINEERING (SPARK-ENG)

 Audience

 The program is open to all faculty members and Academic Teaching Staff (ATS) including early-career as well as those who are more experienced, but interested in developing their teaching practice.
-As the program is structured around the implementation of new techniques and strategies, as well as reflection on their effectiveness, it is strongly recommended that participants are teaching at least one class during each term of the program.
+As the program is structured around the implementation of new techniques and strategies, as well as reflection on their effectiveness, it is strongly recommended that participants are teaching at least one class during the length of the program.

 Registration